 North American Art

-In the first quarter of the 20th century, the Harlem region of New York City witnessed an unprecedented artistic production.
-Later called the Harlem Renaissance, the period gave an opportunity to African American citizens to represent themselves in their art like never before.
-Here is a brief but decent recap of the whys, hows, and whos of the Harlem Renaissance for all of us to learn and appreciate.
+In the first quarter of the 20th century, the Harlem region of New York City witnessed an unprecedented surge in artistic production.
+Known as the Harlem Renaissance, the period allowed African American citizens to express and represent themselves in their art like never before.
+Here is a brief yet comprehensive recap of the whys, hows, and whos of the Harlem Renaissance for all of us to learn about and appreciate.

 The Historical Background

-Harlem Renaissance: Jacob Lawrence, Panel no. 40 from the collection The Migration Series, 1940-1941, Museum of Modern Art, New York, NY, USA.
+Harlem Renaissance: Jacob Lawrence, Panel no. 40 from the collection The Migration Series, 1940-1941, Museum of Modern Art, New York City, NY, USA.

 Prominent Artists of the Era